MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametri
  [in] [out] *ppDockBar*
- Specifica il riquadro in cui questo riquadro è ancoraggio a.
+ Specifica il riquadro che in questo riquadro è ancoraggio a.

  [in] *lpRect*
  Specifica il rettangolo di ancoraggio.